Why Queer Ceilidh?

-It is often -- almost always -- called gender-free, it's inter-generational and family-friendly, and everyone is encouraged to partner with
+inter-generational and family-friendly, and everyone is encouraged to partner with

-whoever they like.
-In this context, queerness isn't about who you partner with in a romantic way, but about rethinking how we
+who you partner with in a romantic way, it's about rethinking how we relate to one another as a

-relate to one another as a community, pushing back against social pressure to separate into cliques based on age, ethnicity, class, gender, school...
+community, pushing back against social pressure to separate into cliques based on age, ethnicity, class, gender, school...

 WinQeilidh welcomes everyone, encourages consent culture, and teaches dancing without making assumptions about dancers.